adoptium/temurin-build/README.md

 #Metadata
-**This is still in alpha do not rely on this yet** Along side the built assets a metadata file will be created with info about the build.
-This will look of the form:
+**This is still in alpha do not rely on this yet** Alongside the built assets a metadata file will be created with info about the build.
+This will be a JSON document of the form:

 ```
     {